dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.schema.md

 ##  Next
-Next, we're going to discuss additional capabilities you can do in Dendron under [[capabilities | dendron.capabilities]]
+Next, we're going to discuss additional capabilities you can do in Dendron under [[dendron.capabilities]]